gperezivo/azure-arc-kind-cluster-rbac/README.md

 Create `variables.sh` file on your repository root directory.

-_If you fork this repository `variables.sh` are included in .gitignore file_
+_If you fork this repository `variables.sh` is included in .gitignore file_

 ```bash
 #!/bin/bash